 The more organised I am the more I feel like I’m winning at life!
 I love setting up systems that make planning and staying organised as easy as possible.
 Here are my favourite ways to simplify lesson planning:

 1. Student Folders

 I got this idea from organising genius/piano teacher Tracy Selle and made a few changes so that it works best for me.
-I’ve set up one folder for each student (a coloured manilla folder with file fasteners similar to these with clear page protectors like these) and each folder includes:
+I’ve set up one folder for each student (a coloured manilla folder with file fasteners and clear page protectors) and each folder includes:

 - Pocket on the inside cover to keep the weekly lesson plan

 - Student information page for some basic details like birthday and phone numbers

 - Student interview (I downloaded this free template)

 - Page for recording method books and other repertoire